mattcoulter7/Visual-Scripting-JS/README.md

 ## How to Run
 1. Install dependencies `npm install`
-2. Run the React APplication `npm start`
+2. Run the React Application `npm start`

 ## How to Use